 - Communication between the MSs

-In the early ’90s, most of the legacy applications were developed using the Monolithic Architecture approach.
-They had their benefits such as easy maintenance, easy skillset availability, normal NFR requirements.
-However, over the last few years, business needs/demands have changed drastically.
-Productivity & efficiency has taken the front seat, putting more focus on DevOps, SecDevOps.
+In the early ’90s, most legacy applications were developed using the Monolithic Architecture approach.
+They had benefits such as easy maintenance, easy skillset availability, and standard NFR requirements.
+However, business needs/demands have changed drastically over the last few years.
+Productivity & efficiency has taken the front seat, focusing more on DevOps and SecDevOps.
 Customers started seeing the benefits of moving to Microservices-based architecture, which helps them save Opex cost (and ZERO Downtime).

-The prerequisites of finalizing the implementation approach are to have a robust design approach.
+The prerequisites for finalizing the implementation approach are a robust design approach.
 The logical/functional design needs to be mapped as per business requirements to be easy to trace, maintain & enhance in the future.

 Below are a few of the critical challenges being faced while implementing MS-based architecture: